ArchivesNationalesFR/rico-converter/ricoconverter/ricoconverter-doc/src/main/resources/markdown/Customize.md

 ### Adjust conversion logic

 The EAC to RiC-O conversion is driven by the XSLTs in the folder `xslt_ead`.
-To customize the EAD conversion, edit in this folder the main XSLT file under `ead2rico.xslt`.
+To customize the EAD conversion, edit in this folder the main XSLT file under `main.xslt`.
+This XSLT does nothing by itself and allows you to overwrite the behavior of `ead2rico.xslt`

 When you adjust something in the XSLT, add new unit tests under `unit-tests/ead2rico`, or adjust existing unit tests, and [run the unit tests command](UnitTests.html) to validate your modification and check nothing is broken.